matias-vazquez/SistemasEmbebidos/LSE07/README.md

 </div>

-Alongside, you will need serial communications tools such as _myprintf_, _uart.c_ and _uart.h_; Microchip Studio and PuTTy.
+Alongside, you will need serial communications tools such as _myprintf_, _uart.c_ and _uart.h_; Microchip Studio and PuTTY.

 ## **Procedure**